kkm/meteor-router/README.md

 The route function's return value is one of:

-  - the template name as shown above: `'showPost`'
+  - a template name as shown above: `'showPost'`
   - a text sent as body in the response
   - an array `[status, text]`, for example `[404, "Sorry, not found"]`
   - an array `[status, header, text]`